marcoantonioni/cp4ba-installations/README.md

 <i>Last update: 2026-06-24</i> (see changelog.md for details)

+As of June 26 2026, the 'main' branch contains artifacts compatible with v26.

+To work on a previous version/branch, use a specific branch.
+(See the 'Clone commands' section.)

 ## Description of the contents of this repository

 In this repository a series of procedures are available for the fully automated 'silent' installation of IBM Cloud Pak for Business Automation environments in Openshift clusters.